TartuDen/BMR_Generator/README.md

 ## User case example.

 ### Header
-After login, we start with header of the table.
+After login, on the top of page have header section of the table.
 Header consists of 2 columns:
 ![alt text](./public/img/header.png)

 **Main Equipment**